 Only one event remains for Greens Restaurant’s popular Summer Dinner Series in San Francisco.
-Featuring three accomplished Bay Area women chefs, the Dinner Series is meant “to foster unity and culinary exploration”.
-In this case, this year’s guest chefs present inventive and flavorful cuisines from Native America, West Indian and Ethiopian cultures.
+Featuring three accomplished Bay Area women chefs, the Dinner Series is meant “to foster unity and culinary exploration.”
+In this case, this year’s guest chefs present inventive and flavorful cuisines from Native American, West Indian, and Ethiopian cultures.
 In addition, Greens Restaurant is donating a portion of its proceeds to benefit Foodwise.
-With all this in mind, take a look at the highlight’s from last week’s dinner from 2022 James Beard-nominated chef Heena Patel.
+With all this in mind, take a look at the highlights from last week’s dinner with 2022 James Beard-nominated chef Heena Patel.

 Greens Restaurant Summer Dinner Series

 Led by Executive Chef Katie Reicher, Greens Restaurant features three San Francisco Bay Area chefs for this year’s Summer Dinner Series.
-The first of the three dinners brought in Chef Crystal Wahpepah of her namesake restaurant Wahpepah’s Kitchen in Oakland.
+The first of the three dinners brought in Chef Crystal Wahpepah from her namesake restaurant, Wahpepah’s Kitchen in Oakland.
 Born and raised in Oakland, she was the first Native American chef to compete on Chopped, the popular show on the Food Network.
 Most recently, Chef Wahpepah was a 2022 James Beard finalist in the Emerging Chef category.
-Next month, Chef Adiam Tsegaye of Mela Bistro in Oakland will present the last of the three special dinners.
-Specializing in modern Ethiopian cuisine, Mela Bistro is among the East Bay’s best restaurant.
-Each of the dinners are $120 per person with an optional wine pairing.
+Next month, Chef Adam Tsegaye of Mela Bistro in Oakland will present the last of the three special dinners.
+Mela Bistro is among the East Bay’s best restaurants, specializing in modern Ethiopian cuisine.
+Each of the dinners is $120 per person with an optional wine pairing.

 About Chef Heena Patel

 A native of Gujarat in Western India, Heena Patel is the executive chef and owner of Besharam.
 Chef Patel got her start in the San Francisco foodie scene after graduating from La Cocina Culinary School.
-However, as a lifelong vegetarian, she had long had a passion for healthy cuisine.
+However, as a lifelong vegetarian, she had long been passionate about healthy cuisine.
 Her first restaurant was Rasoi, in San Francisco’s Mission District.
 The growing success of that eatery led her to open Besharam in 2018.
 Known for Chef Patel’s creativity in providing delicious Gujarati cuisine, the restaurant quickly gained widespread recognition and rave reviews.
 In fact, the following year, Eater San Francisco named Besharam its restaurant of the year.
-What’s more, Chef Patel was a semi-finalist in this year’s James Beard Awards for Best Chef: California.
+Moreover, Chef Patel was a semi-finalist in this year’s James Beard Awards for Best Chef: California.

 Related: Downtown Calistoga Restaurants To Visit